LinlyAC/CCGReID/CCGReID_Dataset_README.md

 ```
 For example, the label ` ./train/0_1_2.jpg 0,1 5,2 1,1 ` means the group ID and camera ID of the image (./train/0_1_2.jpg) are 0 and 1.
 This image contains 5 members and there are 2 cloth-changing members within them.
 (Optionally, the cloth IDs of current cloth-changing members are also provided, as 1 and 1, respectively.)

+Note: Some operations that may reveal the identity of cloth-changing members are not recommended.

 ## Download Link
 * GroupPRCC dataset [Google Drive](https://drive.google.com/file/d/1m4O_G3Bdl9IBEYsLCJJnwLQLS8t3CtSR/view?usp=drive_link)
 * GroupVC dataset [Google Drive](https://drive.google.com/file/d/1f0YFpND6iQkENabiD0-DR0LQQSp2HRxA/view?usp=drive_link)